Narv3/Nmap-Automated/README.md

 # Nmap-Automated
-nmap script that automates scanning as well as scanning for vulns.
+nmap script that automates scanning as well as for vulns.
 Helpful for scanning on HTB and OSCP practice machines.

 # In-Progress: